 Jo Coppola is a Certified Graphologist and holds a full Certification in Handwriting Analysis and Document Examination.
 She is also a Licensed Mental Health Counselor and holds a Master's degree in Psychology.
-Jo has been practicing Handwriting Analysis for twenty seven years and has taught and given lectures for colleges and universities, high school classes, employee workshops, and health fairs throughout New York state.
+Jo has been practicing Handwriting Analysis for twenty eight years and has taught and presented lectures for colleges and universities, high school classes, employee workshops, and health fairs throughout New York, New Jersey and Philadelphia.
 She is a member of the American Mental Health Counselors Association, American Handwriting Analysis Foundation (AHAF) as well as the American Association of Handwriting Analysis (AAHA).

 Handwriting Analysis is a pure science in the sense that it links hand with brain, thoughts with emotions, heart with soul.
-I truly believes in its power of healing, cleansing, and the ability to tell one's story.
+Jo believes in its power of healing, cleansing, and the ability to tell one's story.
 The benefits of knowing oneself so intimately is not something taught in school, but a gift that you carry for a lifetime.
-Through my readings I hope to empower you, revealing your strengths and weaknesses, physical illness, blockages in the heart or brain, or any symptom that the body internalizes so that you may become a more effective author in your life story.
+Through her readings, Jo hopes to empower you, revealing your strengths and weaknesses, physical illness, or any symptom that the body internalizes so that you may become a more effective at listening to your own vibrational self, and become the true author in your life story.

 - "Handwriting Analysis" Mikey Shultis, Good Life Youth Journal (Winter 2014)